-1. The Geraldton CBD Redevelopment and Revitalisation Incentives Program aims to provide incentives to immediately drive desirable redevelopment and revitalisation in the CBD.
-It includes components designed to address barriers raised by stakeholders at a workshop held on the 6th November 2013.
+The Geraldton CBD Revitalisation Program provides incentives to immediately drive desirable redevelopment and revitalisation in the CBD.
+It includes components designed to address barriers raised by stakeholders at a workshop held by the City on 6 November 2013.

-For the purposes of this (proposed) program, "CBD" refers to the coloured areas identified in the illustration below.
+For the purposes of this program, "CBD" refers to the coloured areas identified in the illustration below.